 What is Officership?

 Officership refers to the period of active service of an officer who is an ordained minister of The Salvation Army.
 It provides an amazing environment for ministry leaders to grow and thrive, to live out God’s purpose in one’s life, and to lead and serve others well.
+Your availability to go where and when there is a need is what sets officership apart from other forms of ministry leadership in the Salvation Army.

 What happens after the training?